 (Photo: Courtesy of Ilia Beauty)

 Want to learn more about what vitamin C can do for you?
-We asked Dr. Marc DuPéré, aesthetic plastic surgeon and founder of Visage Clinic in Toronto, and Dr. Shannon Humphrey, cosmetic dermatologist and medical director at Carruthers & Humphrey in Vancouver, to share everything you need to know about using vitamin C in your skincare routine.
+We asked Dr. Marc DuPéré, aesthetic plastic surgeon and founder of Visage Clinic in Toronto, and Dr. Shannon Humphrey, cosmetic dermatologist and medical director at Carruthers & Humphrey in Vancouver, to share everything you need to know about using vitamin C skincare.

 Vitamin C (also known as ascorbic acid) is a water-soluble vitamin that has antioxidant benefits for the skin when applied topically (think: fading hyperpigmentation).
 It also has immune-boosting benefits when ingested.